A Tight Max-Flow Min-Cut Duality Theorem for Non-Linear Multicommodity Flows: Problems and Definitions

 \begin{definition} [Integer Ratio Max Flow] Given a network with real capacities in $k$ commodities, \IRMF aims to find the flow that is the maximum integer multiple of a desired ratio of the $k$ commodities. \end{definition}

+Note that the arc capacities we consider (see Definition \ref{def:capacity}) are fairly general---in particular, we do not assume they are convex, or even compact, subsets of $\R^k$.
 Even, Itai, and Shamir studied versions of the integer multicommodity flow problem \cite{EvItSh1976}, and their connections to certain timetable scheduling problems.
 They showed these classes of problems are NP-complete for both directed and undirected networks.
 These problems turn out to be special cases of \MCMFs.

 More precisely, \textsc{D2CIF} is the directed 2-commodity integer flow problem where the directed network has a pair $(s_i,t_i)$ of origin and destination nodes for $i=1,2$, and integer \emph{requirements} $R_i \geq 0$ on the amount of outflow of commodity $i$ from $s_i$.
 The two source nodes $s_1, s_2$ could be identical, and so could be the destination nodes $t_1, t_2$.
 The capacity restrictions on the edges are nonnegative integers that present upper bounds on the simple sum of flows of both capacities.
 The goal of \textsc{D2CIF} is to decide if a nonnegative integer feasible flow exists that satisfies the requirements.
 The related \textsc{U2CIF} considers the same problem on \emph{undirected} networks, but with the flows still given a positive or negative direction.
 The capacity restrictions are now applied to the sum of absolute values of directed flows of the two commodities.